The Sound of Silence in Social Networks: Results on Consensus

-To illustrate these dynamics, we present a dissensus example (Figure \ref{fig:mutiple_value_convergence}) that with a clique influence graph where all agents initially have more than half of their neighbors' opinions outside their tolerance radius.
+Consider the $\SOMplus$ model $M=(G, \BvInit, \SvInit, \mu_G)$ with $G$ as the Clique in Fig.\ref{fig:mutiple_value_convergence_graph} and $\BvInit=(1.0, 0.9, 0.1, 0.0)$, tolerance radius $\Tol_i = 0.1$, majority threshold $\Maj_i=0.5$ for each agent $i$ in $G$.
+All agents initially have more than half of their neighbors' opinions outside their tolerance radius.
 Consequently, all agents become silent at $t=1$.
 At this point, each agent's updated opinion places all other agents' opinions outside its tolerance radius.
 The agents' opinions then converge to distinct values, determined by the initial opinions $\BvInit$, which perpetuates the condition for silence.
 This state persists indefinitely, as the convergence values maintain the silence condition for all agents.
+This results in dissensus as illustrated in Fig.\ref{fig:mutiple_value_convergence_chart} .

-The result is dissensus.
-This example demonstrates how the $\SOMplus$ model can lead to complete silence and opinion divergence in a clique, preventing the possibility of consensus.
+The above counter-example demonstrates how the $\SOMplus$ models can lead to complete silence and opinion divergence in a clique, preventing the possibility of consensus.

-\section{Experimenting with the spiral of silence}
+\section{Experimenting with the Spiral of Silence}

-To explore the implications of our proposed models, we developed a simulator, which generated all the examples presented in this paper.
-This section illustrates specific scenarios providing insights into opinion dynamics under the spiral of silence.

-We begin by demonstrating how our $\SOMminus$ model reflects the phenomenon of \emph{reinforcement of dominant views}, a key aspect of the spiral of silence theory introduced earlier.
-This example illustrates, as predicted by the theory, how a vocal minority can disproportionately influence overall opinion in a network despite being outnumbered.

-Next, we present a noteworthy case from our $\SOMplus$ model where agents' opinions converge to consensus while their public opinions remain divergent.
-This scenario mirrors situations in social media where individuals may unknowingly share common views, yet perceive a state of disagreement due to the persistence of outdated public opinions as discussed \cite{Hampton2014}.

-Finally, we outline our current experimental capabilities, showcasing how our simulator can model opinion evolution in networks that more closely approximate real-world social structures in both topology and scale.
+This section demonstrates how $\SOMminus$ and $\SOMplus$ models can capture key dynamics of the spiral of silence through agent-based simulations.
+We first showcase an $\SOMminus$ model that reinforces dominant opinions, enabling vocal minorities to disproportionately influence public discourse despite numerical inferiority.
+Next, we illustrate an $\SOMplus$ model revealing an apparent dichotomy: agents privately converge to \emph{consensus} while maintaining \emph{divergent} public stances, mirroring social environments where outdated expressions mask underlying agreement \cite{Hampton2014}.

+To validate scalability, we simulate networks ranging from 4 to over 2.1 million agents ($2^2$ to $2^{21}$) with varying connectivity, leveraging a modified version of Ross et al.'s algorithm \cite{Ross2019} to generate networks with power-law ("rich-get-richer") degree distributions and small-world properties.
+Small-world properties are characterized by short average path lengths between nodes while maintaining high local clustering.
+This reflects \emph{real social networks}' structure where information spreads efficiently despite limited local connections, making our simulations more realistic for studying opinion dynamics.
+Indeed, studies have shown social networks exhibit 6 degrees of separation \cite{Travers1969}, that is, any one person is on average 6 connections away from any other.